craftsmenlabs/stories/doc/01-configuration.md

             active: false

 ```

+As you can see in the field-mapping fields, you can use the names of Jira's input elements.
+However Jira can be configured with ambiguity in the field names.
+If this is the case, please use customfields, which can be found in Jira's JSON export.

 ## Reference
 If you want to use the command-line arguments for various reasons, here is the full reference of all arguments.
 Note that those are exactly the same as when you would provide an application.properties file!